jugalkishorebhatt/point_of_sale/README.md

 ### Introduction:
-POS application receives transaction data from different retails stores.
+POS application receives transactional data from different retails stores.

 ### Prerequisite:
 Below are the list of softwares required to run the application: